 Plan Production Deployment

 Finally, all the tests are over, so you can deploy your AI PoC (proof of concept).
-We recommend to deploy with AI partner and internal team (if you had to cooperate with an AI partner, of course).
+We recommend deploying with AI partner and internal team (if you had to cooperate with an AI partner, of course).
 Why?
 Well, that’s simple.
 In this case, you were a client and your AI partner — a contractor.
 They worked on your PoC solution, and they know how to plan its deployment in the right way.
 In turn, your internal team will use this product, so they need to know as much about it as possible.
 It doesn’t really matter if you are going to sell the solution or use it only in your own company — you still have to understand how it works.
-And you will get this understanding if you deploy the product together with your AI partner.
+And you will get this understanding if you deploy the product together with your AI consulting company.